-We invest excess cash in accordance with our investment policy.
-Marketable securities consist of investments which mature in four years or less, including U.S. Treasury and various government agency debt securities, as well as investment grade securities in industrial and financial institutions.
-Fluctuations in investing activities between periods relate exclusively to the timing of marketable security purchases and the related maturities of these securities.
+We invest excess cash in marketable securities in accordance with our investment policy.
+Marketable securities consist of investments which mature in four years or less, including U.S. Treasury and various

-Net cash used in investing activities for the year ended December 31, 2017 of \$86.4 million related to net purchase of marketable securities of \$73.2 million, patent defense costs of \$11.2 million and property and equipment purchases of \$2.0 million.
-Net cash used in investing activities for the year ended December 31, 2016 of \$36.0 million related to net purchase of marketable securities of \$15.6 million, patent defense costs of \$18.8 million and property and equipment purchases of \$15.6 million, patent defense costs of \$18.8 million and property and equipment purchases of \$1.6 million.
+Net cash used in investing activities for the year ended December 31, 2018 of \$413.5 million primarily relates to net purchases of marketable securities of \$411.8 million.
+Net cash used in investing activities for the year ended December 31, 2017 of \$86.4 million included net purchases of marketable securities of \$73.2 million, patent defense costs of approximately \$11.2 million and property and equipment purchases of approximately \$2.0 million.